 I can’t be a cruiser and not mention Hurricane Irma, although it was by far the most heart-wrenching moment for me this year.

 We had toyed with the idea of cruising the Bahamas and making our way down to the VIs at one point in our cruising plans.
 But Chris had a feeling that it would be a bad hurricane season, so we opted for the Western Caribbean instead, where we could hole up in Rio Dulce.

 While we’re glad we made that decision, when Irma developed, Chris and I (and Jet) were safely in our Airbnb in Antigua but could not pull ourselves away from the TV and Facebook as we got news in real time of so many dear friends who lost their homes, their boats, and everything they had worked so hard for.

 To be so far away, unable to do anything to help, to be good neighbors, to be good friends, knowing so many people were in need was maddening.
 Monetary donations helped I’m sure, but it felt so trite.
 We wanted to be on the ground, getting dirty with our friends.
 It’s been a long time since I’d felt so helpless…so hopeless.

 It made my sadness and my own feeling of displacement after just selling our boat non-existent, because at least ours was by choice based on necessity.
 Not by outside forces beyond our control.

-I feel hopeful again as we start to hear about the remarkable ways our friends have endured and persevered, but that one hit way too close to home and I hope I never have to include something so devastating in another end-of-year recap again.
+I feel hopeful again as we hear about the remarkable ways our friends have endured and persevered.
+But that one hit way too close to home.
+I hope I never have to include something so devastating in another yearly recap again.

 Goodbye 2017…Hello 2018

 Overall, I have to say that 2017 has been by far my favorite year.
-I am so grateful for this crazy life I live and the people it has brought into my life, and I look forward to more adventure and happiness in 2018.
+I’m so grateful for this crazy life I live and the people it has brought into my life.
+I look forward to more adventure and happiness in 2018.